dennisfarmer/dennisfarmer.github.io/_posts/2020-05-05-academicsuccess.md

 It would be beneficial to these students to find ways of improving performance at school.
 Finding the correlations between numerous traits and grades will allow students to pinpoint things that may be either holding them back, or things that they should incorporate into their lives to improve their level of academic achievement.

+<em>Note: I realize that the Jekyll theme I'm using for this website makes the content really narrow.
+If you zoom into the webpage or make your browser window less wide, this is remedied a little bit.</em>

 ### Data Source: